Nitrux are creating an Operating System for everyone

 This funding campaign has three main objectives:

-Nitrux takes the Ubuntu distribution and brings it to a whole new level.
-We have built Nitrux from Ubuntu with the goal of not depending on the Debian package manager (dpkg) or its extended set of tools APT (Advanced Packaging Tool) to manage the operating system.
+Nitrux takes the Ubuntu sources and brings it to a whole new level.
+We have built Nitrux with the goal of not depending on the Debian package manager (dpkg) or its extended set of tools APT (Advanced Packaging Tool) to manage the operating system.
 In fact, APT is not part of Nitrux anymore.

 Nitrux focuses on the use of the AppImage format as the primary method of software distribution for the operating system.

-A free and modular front-end framework for developing fast and powerful user experiences.
+A free and modular front-end framework for developing fast and compelling user experiences.